-Matsuyama is the biggest city on the island of Shikoku, Japan.
-It's also the capital of Ehime Prefecture.
-Matsuyama is a vibrant city of living traditions, set against a backdrop of historical buildings, where haiku poetry is still enjoyed as a part of daily life.
+The largest city on the island of Shikoku in Japan, Matsuyama is a vibrant city of living traditions, set against a backdrop of historical buildings, where haiku poetry is still enjoyed as a part of daily life.
 A full calendar of seasonal festivals means that there's always something eye-catching going on.
 The city is served by a network of vintage trams and steam trains, so getting about is easy.
-Matsuyama also has miles of sandy beaches in this city framing the beautiful, island-studded, Seto Inland Sea.
+Matsuyama also has miles of sandy beaches framing the beautiful island-studded Seto Inland Sea.

 As testified by epic movies like Shogun and Ran, Nagoya City is pure history, centred around Nagoya Castle.
 But it was Expo 2005 that put Nagoya on the world map.
 Post-Expo, Nagoya is positioning itself both as a centre for hi-tech industries and as a tourist gateway.
 Toyota Cars, old and new famed ceramics, Shinto shrines and Buddhist temples, dolls and robots castles, feudal villas and farmhouses pearls, and a plethora of shopping and nightlife spots await you in this not-so-obvious choice of a Japanese destination.

 Sitting in the heart of the Kansai region, Osaka is its third largest city of Japan.
 It could be the closeness to Korea, China and the coast that has made it to become known as the “Kitchen of Japan”.
 Osaka’s people have a true zest for life.
 They promote a casual air and ease and are slightly, unconventionally boisterous.
 Osaka is regenerating, now recognising its past beauty and working hard to re-establish it.
 This stimulating city that works to live, is now more than ever a must-see.